 Applying for Small Business Rate Relief.

 Please contact the Council if you think that you qualify for this relief.
 You can call us on 01954 713112 / 713409 or email NNDR@scambs.gov.uk.
-We are able to consider applications back to the 1st of April 2010, although any claims for backdated Small Business Rate Relief must be submitted before 30th September 2017.
+We are able to consider backdated applications although these may, in some cases, be limited by legislation.

 Changes in Circumstances.